vielmetti/aoc23/day00/README.md

 - an awk script that does the heavy lifting
 - a shell script that wraps it all together
 - a bats test harness that checks everything to be good

+a refinement: take out the shell scripts, they just take up space and time